mBART: Multidimensional Monotone BART: MCMC Simulation of the Constrained Posterior

 and $d_*$ is the normalizing constant.
 The determination of $\chi_{C}(\mu_L,\mu_R)$ is discussed in Section~\ref{sec:constraints}; it is the set $(\mu_L,\mu_R,\mu_{same})$ which results in a monotonic function.
 Note that $C$ is of the form $C = \{(\mu_L,\mu_R): a \le \mu_L \le \mu_R \le b \}$ with $a, b$ (possibly $-\infty$ and/or $\infty$) determined by the conditioning on $T^*$ and $\mu_{same}$.
 In particular, note that $C$ depends on $\mu_{same}$ but we have suppressed this in the notation for the sake of simplicity.

 Closed forms for \eqref{integral1} and the norming constant $d_*$ are unavailable.
 However, since the integrals are only two-dimensional, it is straighforward to compute them numerically.
 To use a very simple approach, we approximate them by summing over a grid of $(\mu_L,\mu_R)$ values.
 We choose a grid of equally spaced $\mu$ values and then let $G$ be the set of $(\mu_L,\mu_R)$ where both $\mu_L$ and $\mu_R$ belong to the grid.
-Then, our approximate integrals are